 However, some councils are inexperienced in dealing with Service families and are often unaware that military families pay a Contribution in Lieu of CT (CILOCT) when occupying SFA.

 If your local council is reluctant to grant the 50% discount on your own property, and you feel that you fulfil all the criteria to be eligible for it, then persevere with your application and don’t be afraid to request a Valuation Tribunal so that your case can be heard formally.
+If you feel your caseworker within the LA is not understanding that your SFA is your main residence, please ask to speak to the Line Manager.

 Q. My family lives in an SFA but we have bought our own property which we are renovating at the moment.
 The council refuse to grant the 50% discount – why is this?

 A. When renovating a property, it is usually completely empty of furniture.
 If this is the case the council will not class it as a ‘second home’ but as an ’empty dwelling’.
 There may be other council tax discounts available for empty properties – contact your council for details.
+It is worth speaking to your LA if you are renovating a property and unable to live in it as a result as some LAs will offer a discount for a set amount of time if you meet their criteria.

 Q. We have been receiving the 50% discount for our own property, but now that we are posted off mainland UK the council tell us the discount will stop – is this correct?